Extending compact Hamiltonian $\mathbb{S}^1$-spaces to integrable systems with mild degeneracies in dimension four: All Hamiltonian S1 -spaces can be extended to hypersemitoric systems

 Recall the projection $\pi\colon M\to \hat{M} = M/\mbS^1$ and let $[p]=\pi(p)\in \hat{M}_{j_p}$ be the image of the focus-focus point $p$ in the reduced space.
 Then $[p]\notin \mathrm{smooth}(\hat{M}_j)$, but $\hat{U}_{j_p}\setminus \{[p]\}\subset\mathrm{smooth}(\hat{M}_{j_p})$, and $\hat{H}_{j_p}|_{\hat{U}_{j_p}\setminus\{[p]\}}$ is Morse.

 \textbf{Step 1:} \emph{We show that we may assume that the Morse functions have no critical points when restricted to $\hat{U}_j$, for $j\neq j_p$, or $\hat{U}_{j_p}\setminus\{[p]\}$, for $j=j_p$.} Recall that $U$ is a blowup set.
 Thus, by Lemma~\ref{lem:reduced-blowup-set}, for $j\neq j_p$ the set $\hat{U}_j$ is diffeomorphic to an open disk.
 Moreover, $\hat{U}_{j_p}$ is homeomorphic to an open disk by a homeomorphism which is a diffeomorphism on $\hat{U}_{j_p}\setminus \{[p]\}$.
 So we may view $\{\hat{H}_j\}_j$ as a one parameter family of functions on a disk, which are Morse except for at the point $[p]$.
+Away from $[p]$, this family depends smoothly on the parameter.
 If $U$ contained any elliptic-regular or hyperbolic-regular points of $F$ then, for some values of $j$, there will be a non-degenerate critical point of $\hat{H}_j$ inside $\hat{U}_j$.
-Nevertheless, since focus-focus points admit a neighborhood containing only regular points of the integrable system (see Theorem~\ref{thm:normal-form}), there is a sufficiently small neighborhood of $[p]$ in $\hat{M}$ such that each intersection of this neighborhood with $\hat{M}_j$ does not contain any critical points of $\hat{H}_j$, not counting the point $[p]$ at which $\hat{H}_j$ is not smooth.
+Nevertheless, since focus-focus points admit a neighborhood in which they are the only singular point of the integrable system (see Theorem~\ref{thm:normal-form}), there is a sufficiently small neighborhood of $[p]$ in $\hat{M}$ such that each intersection of this neighborhood with $\hat{M}_j$ does not contain any critical points of $\hat{H}_j$, not counting the point $[p]$ at which $\hat{H}_j$ is not smooth.

 Let $\hat{S}:=\pi(S)$ and let $\hat{S}_j:=\pi_j(S)$.
 We will now change each $\hat{H}_j$ to move the critical points of $\hat{H}_j$ (not counting $[p]$) into $\hat{U}_j\setminus \hat{S}_j$ without changing anything in a neighborhood of $[p]$: let $\Phi_j: \hat{U}_j \to \hat{U}_j$ be a smooth diffeomorphism which is the identity in a neighborhood of $[p]$ and in a neighborhood of the boundary, and which moves all critical points close to the boundary.
 Denote the composition by $\hat{H}'_j:= \hat{H}_j \circ \Phi_j$.
 Then there exists a set $V$ with $S\subset V\subset U$ which, like $U$, can be assumed to be a blowup set such that, for each $j$, the function $\hat{H}_j'|_{\hat{V}_j}$ is a Morse function with zero critical points for all $j\in J(V)\setminus \{j_p\}$, where $\hat{V}_j = (J^{-1}(j)\cap V)/\mbS^1$.
 Moreover, $\hat{H}_j'|_{\hat{V}_{j_p}\setminus \{[p]\}}$ is a Morse function with no critical points.